joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-01-26-fiddler-bingo.md

 ## Solution

-i found two ways to deal with this problem, one approximate and one exact. because the approximate approach builds intuition for the exact approach, we'll do that first.
+I found two ways to dispense with this problem, one approximate and one exact.
+Because the approximate approach builds intuition for the exact approach, we'll do that first.

 ### Approximate approach

-a board with BINGO has at least one row, column, or diagonal with all its tiles filled in. it may also have some number of other filled tiles that aren't participating in the BINGO.
+A board with BINGO has at least one row, column, or diagonal with all its tiles filled in.
+It may also have some number of other filled tiles that aren't participating in the BINGO.

-let's call the side length of the board (in tiles) $n,$ the tiles in a BINGO $\ell,$ the number of BINGO lines on the board $B,$ and the number of spots on the board $S = n^2 - 1.$
+Let's call the side length of the board (in tiles) $n,$ the tiles in a BINGO $\ell,$ the number of BINGO lines on the board $B,$ and the number of spots on the board $S = n^2 - 1.$

-the number of ways to place a particular BINGO line on a board with $t$ placed tiles is equal to the number of ways to place the $\ell$ tiles of the BINGO line ($1$ way, by definition) times the number of ways to place the $(t-\ell)$ other tiles. this is just
+The number of ways to place a particular BINGO line on a board with $t$ placed tiles is equal to the number of ways to place the $\ell$ tiles of the BINGO line ($1$ way, by definition) times the number of ways to place the $(t-\ell)$ other tiles.
+This is just the binomial coefficient

 $$ \binom{S-\ell}{t-\ell}. $$

-the total number of ways to pick spots for $t$ tiles is $\binom{S}{t}$ so the probability that a given BINGO line is formed among $t$ placed tiles is
+The total number of ways to pick spots for $t$ tiles is $\binom{S}{t}$ so the probability that a given BINGO line is formed among $t$ placed tiles is

 $$
 \begin{align}